A Vision for Garristown

 A white building with a blue trim and a sloped roof, featuring a mural of a soccer player hanging from a banner that reads 'Welcome to Garristown G.F.C.', with a small, leafless tree in front, under a clear blue sky.

-Photography: Islander Architects
+Drawings & Photography: Islander

 Funded by: Dublin Rural LEADER